MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P14-Polish-Gameplay/content.md

 to the catapult to be ready to launch the next Penguin.
 It's good to break our code into functions that we can reuse so you will write a function to handle this.

+The first job is to write a function to animate the camera back over to the catapult.

 > [action]
 > Add a new function to the `GameScene` class:
 >